DanielVandH/BurgersEquation.jl/README.md

 - `/src/`

   This folder contains all the `using` and `include` commands that define the functions that do all the heavy lifting in the paper.
 Most of the functions used are documented with docstrings.
-For example, if you want clearer documentation on our functions for plotting portraits,
+For example, if you want clearer documentation on our functions for plotting portraits, you can write
   ```
   julia> ?portrait!
   search: portrait!